Writing courses in Greece

-PlanetWhen you book one of our writing vacations you are joining a 36-year tradition of supporting the local community and working together to maintain a responsible lifestyle.
+PlanetWhen you book one of our writing vacations you are joining a 40-year tradition of supporting the local community and working together to maintain a responsible lifestyle.
 We aim to create a total living experience which can lead to changes beneficial both to the individual and to the world we live in.

 As part of your booking, you will be provided with a copy of the company philosophy and pre-trip information on the host community to raise cultural awareness and help you to make decisions on how to integrate responsibly.
-During your vacation you will have opportunities to learn some local language, and will be fed on locally-sourced national cuisine.
+During your vacation you will have opportunities to learn some local language, and will enjoy locally-sourced national cuisine.
 Many vacation sessions include courses on local history and culture, language or art forms, visits to the woodcarvers, potters, cheesemaker etc. (depending on the time of year some visitors can even tread the grapes to help with local wine production!).
 On some sessions there are other opportunities to further integrate with the host community in various ways e.g. volunteering to enter the mini-marathon which brings visitors and locals together.

 At the village:

 - All accommodation is locally owned and maintained

 - Furniture and furnishings are sourced on the island

 - Visitors are requested to limit the use of running water.